istio/istio.io/content/en/docs/reference/config/analysis/ist0137/index.md

     app: nginx
 {{< /text >}}

-In this example, service `nginx-a` and service `nginx-b` selecting the same workload `nginx` with same `targetPort` but different ports.
+In this example, service `nginx-a` and service `nginx-b` select the same workload `nginx` with same targetPort but different ports.

 ## How to resolve